Defense Mechanisms

 Life is powerful, inciting explosions of emotions that we must channel into effective responses.
 Our strategy of reaction to experience, our channeling of emotion, is an adaptation.
 Some adaptations are effective, others are not.
 We cope by adapting strategies that prevent overload.

 Ego defense mechanisms are a dynamic restorative process, essential for keeping our bodies in a healthy homeostatic range.
 George E. Vaillant, psychoanalyst and research psychiatrist, wrote in his classic book Adaptation to Life, that defenses are “normal responses to abnormal circumstances.”
-He adds, “defenses are healthy more often than they are pathological” (2012).
+He adds, “Defenses are healthy more often than they are pathological” (Vaillant, 1998).

 Five Situations Where We Use Defense Mechanisms